 As well as this, companies established in Germany must also be aware of laws relating to consumer protection as well as contractual requirements, whether the company is dealing directly with customers or with other businesses.
 Our lawyers can provide you with the clarity and guidance that you need.

-As an owner of an online & financial business, there is also the risk of being the target of a cyber criminal act.
+As an online & financial business owner, there is also the risk of being the target of an act of cybercrime.
 Customer data can potentially be stolen and accessed by those without official authority to do so.
-This risk arises for everyone in this sector from the most powerful companies to the smallest of those in the e-commerce operators.
-Get legal guidance and clarity should such an attack affect your company!
-Visit our page on “Cybercrime Law in Germany” for further insight as to our services in this legal field.
+This risk arises for everyone in this sector, from the most powerful companies to the smallest e-commerce operators.
+Get legal guidance and clarity should such an attack affect your company.

 Another risk is that of finding your company has potentially breached German law.
 Without having a clear insight into German legal provisions, such a potential breach is more likely to occur.
 Such infringements can lead to costly court proceedings and even lead to the shutting down of a website.
 Having the right legal guidance is the surest manner of avoiding such infringements from occurring.